Skip to main content

 The Advanced Role of Peptide Therapies

 Peptide therapies represent a more targeted approach to hormonal optimization.
 Peptides are short chains of amino acids that act as precise signaling molecules, instructing cells to perform specific functions.
-Growth hormone-releasing peptides, for example, work by stimulating the pituitary gland to produce and release the body’s own (GH) in a natural, pulsatile manner.
+Growth hormone-releasing peptides, for example, work by stimulating the pituitary gland to produce and release the body’s own growth hormone (GH) in a natural, pulsatile manner.

 Key Peptides for Metabolic Health